 1. Klipsch ProMedia 2.1 Computer Speaker System

-This 3-piece computer speaker system comes with a digital amplifier to expand the soundstage.
-Each speaker comes with a miniature Klipsch Tractrix Horn to produce accurate and precise sound each time.
+This 3-piece PC Multimedia Speaker System comes with a 200 watts digital amplifier to expand the soundstage.
+Each speaker comes with a miniature Klipsch Tractrix Horn to produce accurate and precise exceptional sound each time.

 Just in case you want to keep the sound down and experience your glorious victories without disturbing anyone, the amplifier comes with a headphone jack and a mini plug input.

-The Klipsch ProMedia gives users a lot of versatility by being compatible with most household audio devices including your computer to bring you the best sound.
-You can enjoy crystal clear sonic precision from dual horn-loaded satellite speakers and a frequency range of 35 Hz to 20 kHz.
+The Klipsch ProMedia 2.1 THX Certified Computer Speaker gives users a lot of versatility by being compatible with most household audio devices including your computer speakers to bring you the best sound.
+You can enjoy crystal clear sonic precision from dual horn-loaded satellite speakers, long-throw woofers and a high frequency response range of 35 Hz to 20 kHz.

-2. Creative Pebble Plus 2.1 USB-Powered Desktop Speakers
+2. Creative Pebble Plus 2.1 USB-Powered Desktop Speaker

-One of our experts’ favorites for design and price, the Creative Pebble Plus 2.1 desktop speakers will improve your overall sound and match seamlessly with your interiors.
+One of our experts’ favorites for design and price, the Creative Pebble Plus 2.1 speaker system will improve your overall sound quality and match seamlessly with your interiors.
 Take your pick of black or white with different finishes and accents.

-This is also one of the 3-piece speaker systems we have on the list that comes with rear satellite speakers and a subwoofer.
-Whether you are gaming or listening to music, the downward firing subwoofer will deliver the bass tones that radiate from your table.
+This is also one of the 3-piece speaker systems we have on the list that comes with rear speakers and a woofer.
+Whether you are gaming or listening to music, the downward firing 4-inch subwoofer will deliver the deep bass tones that radiate from your table.

-The mid-range drivers are angled towards you at 45 degrees, making these small circular speakers perform just as well as other wireless speakers and bookshelf speakers.
+The middle-range drivers are angled towards you at 45 degrees, making these small circular speakers perform just as well as other wireless speakers and bookshelf speakers like Edifier USA specifically the Edifier S350DB.

 3. Harman Kardon Soundsticks iii 2.1 Speaker System

 The Harman Kardon Soundsticks iii 2.1 speaker system takes the gold medal in innovative design.
-The transparent housing of the subwoofer and satellite speakers give you a look into the technology used to deliver the best audio quality.
+The transparent housing of the woofer and satellite speakers give you a look into the technology used to deliver the best audio quality with its 40 watts amplification.

-While these 2.1 speakers are a little pricier compared to Vizio M21D-H8R, there is a good reason as they are not only works of art, but also exceptional sonic elevation tools.
-The eight transducers can fill rooms of most sizes with enveloping sound.
-The subwoofer is also down-firing.
+While these best computer speakers are a little pricier compared to Vizio M21D-H8R, there is a good reason as they do not only look like works of art, but also exceptional sonic elevation tools.
+The eight full-range transducers can fill rooms of most sizes with enveloping impressive sound.
+The loudspeaker of this 40 watts 2.1 speaker system is also down-firing.

-You can control the angle of the rear satellite speakers and connect the 2.1 speakers to your media device to bring surround sound.
+You can control the angle of the rear satellite speaker system and connect the audio system to your media device to bring surround sound while listening to music.

 4. Logitech Z623 400 Watt Home Speaker System

-These Logitech Z623 speakers are THX certified to be one of the best 2.1 speakers on the market today.
-You can expect an immersive experience for the most realistic sound from THX certified speakers.
+These Logitech Z623 speakers are THX certified to be one of the best 2.1 speaker systems on the market today.
+You can expect an immersive experience for the most realistic sound from THX certified speakers with Digital Signal Processors.

-Unlike the 2.0 system of Samsung SWA-8500S, Logitech Z623 has 2 satellite speakers and a subwoofer and it is compatible with home theater systems, computer systems and even your gaming consoles.
+Unlike the 2.0 system of Samsung SWA-8500S, Logitech Z623 has two satellite speakers and a woofer with 8-inch driver and it is compatible with home sound systems, computer speakers systems and even your gaming consoles.

 5. Cyber Acoustics CA-3602FFP 2.1 Speaker Sound System

-The Cyber Acoustics CA 3602FFP series brings volume control and sound adjustments to a whole new level with a control pod.
-Rather than a remote control, the control pod allows users to set the speaker system easily.
+The Cyber Acoustics CA 3602FFP series brings volume control and sound adjustments to a whole new level with a wireless remote control pod.
+Rather than a universal remote, the touch-sensitive control panel allows users to set the speaker system easily.

-The Cyber Acoustics satellite speakers have two dedicated drivers that belt out the sound.
-Even if it is not the standard system for a true surround sound like Onkyo HT-S3900, once you paired the Cyber Acoustics with the subwoofer, you can enjoy the best sound quality from this set of speakers.
-The left and right speakers feature a contemporary design that complements your computer or TV.
+The Cyber Acoustics satellite sound system have two dedicated drivers that belt out the sound.
+Even if it is not the standard system for a true surround sound like Onkyo HT-S3900, once you paired the Cyber Acoustics with the woofer, you can enjoy the best 2.1 sound quality from this set of speakers.
+The left and right computer speakers feature a contemporary design that complements your computer or TV.

 To put your mind at ease, Cyber Acoustics offers a one-year hassle-free quality guarantee.